NetApp/aws-fsx-ontap-ai-samples/README.md

 ## AWS FSx ONTAP AI Samples
-This repo includes code samples for
+This repo includes code samples for using Amazon FSx for NetApp ONTAP to drive better data integration into AI services.

+* [LanceDB, AWS Bedrock Chatbot](./lancedb-bedrock-chatbot/) - This is a chatbot client built using streamlit.
+It uses NetApp's Workload Factory Knowledge Bases Vector outputs stored on Amazon FSx for ONTAP filesystem to build a RAG inferencing application that displays inputs and outputs in a chat like interface

 ## Author Information